Systemic Integration of Freedom and Respect for Blockchains and Other Crypto Projects

 Officers Had No Duty to Protect Students in Parkland Massacre, Judge Rules

 Similar to today, most individual property owners will want to engage in commerce in the public sphere, not in their own living spaces (though in a free society one’s home can of course be used as one’s chosen place of business), which is everyone’s prerogative.
 This will be commerce on a whole other level of enrichment.
-In addition to today’s shopping and business areas, which can be entered and roamed free-of-charge (except of course those with municipal street-parking restrictions, fees, and fines, and city-zoned business districts and downtown garages), in a free marketplace the prices charged for using others’ property would be reasonable (reflecting greater supply) and managed efficiently and effectively for optimal customer service; there will certainly be apps for that!
+In addition to today’s shopping and business areas, which can typically be entered and roamed free-of-charge (except of course those with municipal street-parking restrictions, fees, and fines, and city-zoned business districts and downtown garages), in a free marketplace the prices charged for property use would be reasonable (reflecting greater supply) and managed efficiently and effectively for optimal customer service; there will certainly be apps for that!

 We need the accountability of property rights to rectify many dangerous “common-pool” problems happening in governmental and unclaimed domains.
 Aside from various arguments about climate change these days (the atmospheric common-pool problem), the sea and its thousands of species are arguably suffering the biggest tragedy of the commons today.
-The oceans and other bodies of water (and sundry places on land) have been inundated with a slew of toxic garbage, much in the form of plastics and, as a consequence, microplastics.
+The oceans and other bodies of water (and sundry places on land) have been inundated with a slew of toxic garbage, much in the form of plastics and, as a consequence, microplastics (and then, nanoplastics).
 They’ve been infiltrating biosystems with disastrous effects, even potentially catastrophic ones for ecosystems.

 Drowning in Plastic